jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 $$

-A coproduct is the categorical dual of a product, which means that the definition is the same except the morphisms are reverse.
+A coproduct is the categorical dual of a product, which means that the definition is the same except the morphisms are reversed.
 Despite its dual nature, they typically are drastically different from each other.
 It consists of:

 * an object: denoted $A + B$